 And magical things happen once you place Hilder in front of it.
-You know Boyd and his all-around riding skills, so you know you can expect a lot of great things to go down.
+You know Boyd and his all-around riding skills, so you can expect many great things to go down.

 You couldn’t be more right!

-Curved rail ride to backflip and curved rail manual to tailwhip were both nuts.
+The curved rail ride to backflip and the curved rail manual to tailwhip were both nuts.

-If you are ready for madness and tons of intense all-around riding from Boyd, this is it.
+This is it if you are ready for madness and tons of intense all-around riding from Boyd.